fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 1. Ensure that you have Visual Studio Code installed on your computer.
 You can download Visual Studio Code from the following URL: [https://code.visualstudio.com/](https://code.visualstudio.com/)
 1. Ensure that you have the C# Dev Kit configured in Visual Studio Code.

-For addition help configuring the Visual Studio Code environment, see [https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/](https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/)
+For additional help configuring the Visual Studio Code environment, see [https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/](https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/)

 ## Exercise scenario

 Suppose you're helping a non-profit company with a software project.
 You've decided to sharpen your object-oriented programming skills by creating a simple banking app.
 You have an initial version of the app that includes the following files:

 - BankCustomer.cs: The BankCustomer class includes fields for first name, last name, and customer ID.
-The class also includes a constructor that initializes the fields.
+The class also includes constructors that initialize the fields.
 - BankAccount.cs: The BankAccount class includes fields for account number, balance, interest rate, account type, and customer ID.
 The class also includes constructors that initialize the fields.
-- Program.cs: The Program class includes code that creates instances of the BankCustomer and BankAccount classes.
-The code also demonstrates the use of the classes.
+- Program.cs: The Program.cs file includes code that creates instances of the BankCustomer and BankAccount classes and demonstrates how each class is used.

 This exercise includes the following tasks: